 We live in a modern world of concrete, linoleum, and other hard and inflexible surfaces underfoot almost constantly.
 In that environment, even tiny flaws in the structure of your feet or irregularities in your gait pattern can lead to pain, injury, and even deformities like bunions, hammertoes, or neuromas over time.

 Custom orthotics can be beneficial to many types of people, and are one of the best answers we have to address this modern problem.
 These devices fit inside your shoes and provide extra support, cushioning, and even motion control.
 Orthotics can relieve pressure and fatigue in your feet, prevent injuries, and help you to live an active, pain-free life.

 How Are Custom Orthotics Made?

 Unlike shoe inserts that can be purchased off the rack at a local drug store or pharmacy, which are prefabricated to fit a number of generic foot types, custom orthotics are personalized to exacting standards under the supervision of professionals.
-The type of orthotic is selected after a thorough examination from a podiatrist, and the inserts themselves are built using a custom mold or 3D scan of your feet as a template.
+The type of orthotic is selected after a thorough examination from a podiatrist, and the inserts themselves are built using a custom mold of your feet as a template.
 They will fit the contours of your feet exactly.
 This makes them much more effective than ordinary insoles, and they can do much more, including correct abnormal motion.

 What Types of Custom Orthotics Are Available, and How Can They Help Me?